calvinma888/WSB_NLP_DeepLearning/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow these steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is a list of packages that need to be installed before the notebook can be run.
 * tensorflow
 * scikitlearn
 * PRAW